 To Man: yes, the original proposal mentioned MN, but we generalized it to ‘node’, as per our discussion.

-Proposal 1-5: The MN notifies the SN about the allocated RRC ID at the MN (e.g., similar to measConfigID).
+Proposal 1-5: The MN is responsible for RRC ID allocation for m-based sessions configured by the SN, and notifies the allocated RRC ID to the SN (e.g., similar to measConfigID).

 ///Lenovo: does it mean that MN is responsible for RRC ID allocation for all QoE configurations? if so, we would prefer to make it more clear as: